vivienbellaire/belkun_portfolio/README.md

 # WARNING !

--The "new IntersectionObserver" interaction is a new features and can generates some bugs !
+- The "new IntersectionObserver" interaction is a new features and can generates some bugs !

 # COMING SOON !

--Add character 'Hope'
+- Add character 'Hope'
--Add some song
+- Add some song
--Add Naviguation
+- Add Naviguation
--Add Point of View scroll-system
+- Add Point of View scroll-system
--Add return button
+- Add return button
--Add story hiding button
+- Add story hiding button

 # FULL STORY